gghati/Emojifier/README.md

 ### Overview of the LSTM model

-Here is the Emojifier you will implement:
+This is the LSMT structure that we're going use for prediction:

 <img src="images/emojifier-v2.png" style="width:700px;height:400px;"> <br>
 Emojifier.
 A 2-layer LSTM sequence classifier.